Sly and the Family Stone discography

-This is the discography of the American band Sly and the Family Stone.
+This is the discography of the American band Sly and the Family Stone and the work of Sly Stone (Sylvester Stewart) outside of his band.
 The group had three number one singles on the Billboard Hot 100: "Everyday People" in 1968, "Thank You (Falettinme Be Mice Elf Agin)" in 1969 and "Family Affair" in 1971.
 Three of the band's albums were certified platinum by the Recording Industry Association of America (RIAA) and two were certified gold.